Structural insulators and promotors in networks under generic problem-solving dynamics: Methods

 \subsection{Neighborhood assessment strategies}

 Agent-based models to solve graph coloring problems have already been analyzed in various variations.
-Inspired by the results from~\cite{kearnsExperimentalStudyColoring2006}, Hadzhiev et al.~\cite{hadzhievMODELGRAPHCOLORING2009} developed a family of heuristics that allow agent-based networks to be solved in reasonably short times.
-Following the concepts from~\cite{hadzhievMODELGRAPHCOLORING2009}, a graph coloring heuristic consists of two components: One strategy for the temporal organization (which node acts next) and one for the neighborhood assessment (which color does the active node select).
-To simulate the behavior of independent distributed systems as closely as possible, we use random sequential updates (R) for the temporal organization, which means that every time step the next node is selected at random from all available nodes.
+Inspired by the results from~\cite{kearnsExperimentalStudyColoring2006}, Hadzhiev et al.~\cite{hadzhievMODELGRAPHCOLORING2009} developed a family of local decision heuristics that allow agent-based networks to be solved in reasonably short times.
+Following the concepts from~\cite{hadzhievMODELGRAPHCOLORING2009}, a graph coloring heuristic consists of two components: One strategy for the temporal organization (indicating which node acts next) and one for the neighborhood assessment (indicating which color the active node selects).
+To simulate the behavior of independent distributed systems as closely as possible, we always use random sequential updates (R) for the temporal organization, which means that every time step the next node is selected at random from all available nodes.
+Using other heuristics for temporal organization, e.g. the channeled attention strategy (C) from~\cite{hadzhievMODELGRAPHCOLORING2009}, the results are qualitatively similar (data not shown).
 For the neighborhood assessment heuristic, we first refer to three strategies from~\cite{hadzhievMODELGRAPHCOLORING2009}, namely $R$ (random), $M$ (color minimizing), and $W$ (strategic waiting).
-Subsequently, we develop a new ($N$) heuristic whose behavior can be continuously tuned by a parameter $r$ (reasoning): For large values of $r$ the agents always select their color by reasoned considerations.
+We then present a new ($N$) heuristic whose behavior can be continuously tuned by a parameter $r$ (reasoning): For large values of $r$ the agents always select their color by reasoned considerations.
 The smaller $r$, the more often the color choice happens randomly.
 In all strategies, the active node first assesses the colors of its connected neighbors.
-If possible, the node randomly selects one of the colors that do not appear in its neighborhood (conflict-free color).
+If possible, the node randomly selects one of the colors that does not appear in its neighborhood (conflict-free color).
 Otherwise, the different strategies proceed as follows: \begin{itemize} \item \textbf{R (random color):} The node selects a color at random from all available colors \item \textbf{M (conflict minimizing color):} The node selects randomly a color from the set of colors that minimizes the number of conflicts.
-If the node has already the unique conflict-minimizing color, a color is selected at random. \item \textbf{W (strategic waiting):} Equal to the M scheme, however, if the node has already the unique conflict-minimizing color, the present color is retained with probability $p = 0.9$. \item \textbf{N (reasoning):} With a probability of $r$ the node randomly selects a color that minimizes the conflicts (reasoned-acting).
-In the other case (with a probability of $1-r$) it randomly selects a color from the list of all available colors. \end{itemize} The $N$ heuristic can hence be understood as a generalization of the three other heuristics.
+If the node has already the unique conflict-minimizing color, a color is selected at random. \item \textbf{W (strategic waiting):} Equal to the M scheme, however, if the node has already the unique conflict-minimizing color, the present color is retained with probability $p = 0.9$. \item \textbf{N (reasoning):} With a probability $r$ the node randomly selects a color that minimizes the conflicts (reasoned acting).
+In the other case (with a probability $1-r$) it randomly selects a color from the list of all available colors. \end{itemize} The $N$ heuristic can hence be understood as a generalization of the three other heuristics.
 For small $r$ the $N$ heuristic is similar to the $R$ heuristic, for intermediate $r$ it is similar to the $M$, and for large $r$ to the $W$ heuristic.

 In order to name the full heuristics, we follow the naming scheme that was also used in~\cite{hadzhievMODELGRAPHCOLORING2009}: $XY$ means that we used $X$ as temporal organization strategy and $Y$ as neighborhood assessment strategy.